aqandrew/capitaloto/pages/services/pediatric_otolaryngology.md

           - Trouble swallowing
       - text: Your child may be referred to us for evaluation to determine if removal of the tonsils, adenoids, or both may improve their health.
 Removing the tonsils and adenoid is a safe procedure performed as an outpatient using the latest technology to reduce pain and hasten recovery.
 You can expect your child to be on a soft diet postoperatively and be out of school for a week with avoidance of vigorous activity for up to 2 weeks.
   - name: Pediatric Neck Masses
+    body:
+      - text: A mass or lump in you child’s neck/face may be frightening at first, but the majority are benign or infectious and easily cured.
+A rapid swelling with pain and redness following an upper respiratory infection is usually a lymph node (swollen gland) and typically responds to antibiotics if treated early.
+Other commonly encountered masses include benign cysts or solid lesions.
+You may be referred to us in order to determine the cause of the swelling so appropriate management can be provided.
   - name: Ankyloglossia (Tongue Tie)
+    body:
+      - text: This condition occurs when the frenulum, a thin membrane of tissue which attaches from the floor of the mouth to the tongue, connects too far forward&mdash;preventing normal tongue mobility.
+This can cause an infant to have difficulty nursing or bottle feeding, slowing normal weight gain.
+In addition, older children with tongue tie may have speech difficulties.
+A simple office or outpatient procedure to release the frenulum provides immediate correction of the problem.
   - name: Chronic Sinusitis/Allergic Rhinitis
+    body:
+      - text: 'Unlike adults who suffer from headaches, facial pressure, fatigue, and nasal congestion, children may present with persistent cough and nasal discharge.
+Your child may be referred for evaluation to determine the cause and discuss treatment options.
+Sinusitis commonly occurs because of the following:'
+        list:
+          - Uncontrolled nasal allergies
+          - Enlarged adenoids
+          - Anatomic variations, such as a septal deviation
+          - Cystic fibrosis
+          - Immunologic disorders
+      - text: The majority of sinus infections can be treated or eliminated by management with medications with occasional surgery being reserved for those with persistent, significant or recurring symptoms.
   - name: Additional Information
+    body:
+      - text: To learn more about pediatric otolaryngology, please visit <a href="http://www.entnet.org/content/patient-health">our academy website</a>.
 ---
 TODO